qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 shapefile or other supported data source.
 The selection box :guilabel:`Filter`
 |selectString| allows you to preselect some OGR-supported file formats.

-You can also select the encoding for the shapefile if desired.
+You can also select the encoding for the file if desired.

 .. _figure_vector_2: